Your Week in the Luberon

 After our picnic we’ll head to one of the leading wineries in the Luberon, located just outside Bonnieux.
 The winery has been in the same family for five generations and is not normally open for group visits.
-We’re hosted by a good friend who works alongside her father as the winemaker.
+We’re hosted by a good friend who worked alongside her father and is now the winemaker.
 You’ll enjoy a walk around the grounds and a very special look at a winemaker’s life.
 Our visit concludes with a tasting of several of their excellent wines, but this is so much more than a winery tour!

 Tonight’s dinner is on your own, a chance to enjoy one of Bonnieux’s many restaurants and cafes.
 Some travelers enjoy buying provisions for a picnic meal and eating in the garden of the hotel.